Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Real Data Example

-The result is shown in Figure~\ref{RPCA}(b).
-As the optimization proceeds, $\kappa, \sigma \rightarrow0^+$ with a fixed ratio $\alpha = \kappa/\sigma$.
-The self-tuning Huber becomes the scaled 1-norm, recovering the original RPCA formulation~\citep{candes2011robust}.
-The result in Figure~\ref{RPCA}(b) is an improvement over the result with $(\kappa, \sigma)$ fixed at the initial values in Figure~\ref{RPCA}(a).
+We solve the problem with PALM, obtaining the result in Figure~\ref{RPCA}(b).
+As the optimization proceeds, $\kappa$ and $\sigma$ decrease to $0$ with a fixed ratio $\alpha = \kappa/\sigma$.
+The self-tuning Huber becomes the scaled 1-norm, recovering the original RPCA formulation~\cite{candes2011robust}.
+The result in Figure~\ref{RPCA}(b) is an improvement over the result with initial $(\kappa, \sigma)$ values shown in Figure~\ref{RPCA}(a).

-The weakness of the Huber is that the $\kappa$ has to work well for residuals near the origin as well as in the tail.
-The self-tuning approach makes it easy to {create} and adapt new penalties.
-To get additional flexibility, we introduce an inflection point; letting the `slope' near the origin be different from slopes in the tails.
-The Huberized Student's t penalty is shown in Figure~\ref{fig:Tiber}, and detailed below:

-Penalty~\eqref{eq:tiber} is flexible, in the sense that behavior for large residuals and small ones is decoupled.
-When we self-tune this new penalty, the additional flexibility indeed improves on the self-tuned Huber, recovering the results shown in Figure~\ref{RPCA}(d).
-It is clear the self-tuning approach succeeds, as the Huberized Student's $t$ result at the initial $\kappa, \sigma$ values is useless (Figure~\ref{RPCA}(c)).

-In this data set, the advantage of self-tuned Huberized Student's $t$ over self-tuned Huber may not be that obvious.
-We also apply our approach to Escalator data set\footnote{Publicly available at \url{http://vis-www.cs.umass.edu/~narayana/castanza/I2Rdataset/}}.
-This data set is is less noisy than the first, but contains multiple moving objects.
-We select a time window with $200$ pictures, and $Y\in \R^{20800\times200}$, and apply the huber and Huberized Student's $t$ to this data set, with results shown in Figure~\ref{fig:esc_result}.

-We can see that there are a lot of artifacts in the self-tuned Huber penalty result, e.g., the escalator stairs and shadow of people.
-Instead the result for self-tuned Huberized Student's $t$ is much cleaner and we isolate the moving people successfully.
-All of these results are achieved with fully automatic parameter tuning.

-Here, we use self-tuning Huber and self-tuning Huberized Student's $t$ penalties.
-Looking at Figure \ref{fig:esc_result}, the self-tuned Huber has stronger signal but includes more background; the picture looks better to the eye but a closer examination reveals parts of the escalator are present.
-The self-tuned Huberized Student's $t$ has weaker $S$ which is harder to see; but actually gives a much better result.

-To get more insights into the problem, we also look at the empirical distribution of the residual.
-In Figure \ref{fig:dis}, the light blue line denote the empirical CDF for the residual ($R = Y - U\T V$), red dashed line is the the best Huberized Student's $t$ fit, blue dashed line is the best $\ell_2$ fit and green dashed line is the best $\ell_1$ fit.
-We can see that Huberized Student's $t$ has a perfect fit, and in particular is much better that $\ell_1$ and $\ell_2$.